cfe-lab/MiCall/docs/steps.md

   * in - fastq1
   * in - fastq2
   * in - merged_contigs.csv
-  * contigs.csv - the assembled contigs, plus any merged contigs, including the best blast results
+  * contigs_unstitched.csv - the assembled contigs, plus any merged contigs, including the best blast results
+  * contigs.csv - stitched version of `contigs_unstitched`
   * blast.csv - multiple blast results for each contig
 * `remap`: iteratively use consensus from previous mapping as reference to try and map more reads.
 See [remap design] for more details.
 (The denovo version